-In learning any new behaviour, relapse to old practices is not uncommon.
+In learning any new behaviour relapse to old practices is relatively common.
 Dieters and smokers will attest to this.
-Before discharge, Damascus Health Services patients develop a relapse prevention plan that includes a comprehensive structured programme for a daily and weekly routine, that strengthens the persons' ability to grow in abstinence and to identify triggers for use and high risk situations.
+Before discharge, Damascus Health Services patients develop a relapse prevention plan that includes identifying triggers for use and high-risk situations.